etpalmer63/WhatsUpDoc/_build/html/_sources/index.rst.txt

 Here I embark on a project to document my thoughts and learning about documentation of scientific software.
 My goal is collect and summarize as I learn more and formulate my ideas.
 Therefore this doc will have two sections.
 A working edge, we're my I keep my current thoughts and a more polished section where I apply what I learned to explain my approach to documentation.
-Right now eveything is the working edge!
+Right now everything is the working edge!

 .. toctree::